Actify

 Passive Recognition

-Break room boards, digital kudos channels, and peer nominations that staff can engage with on their own time.
-No scheduled meeting required — just a system that's always available.
+Break room boards, digital kudos channels, peer nominations — staff engage on their own time.
+No scheduled meeting required, no sign-up form.

 Monthly